AliMokhtariJazi/Epidemic/epidemic-model-readme.md

 - `part_two.py`: Python script for the network-based epidemic model (Part B of the assignment)
 - `jacobian_analysis.pdf`: Mathematical analysis of the Jacobian matrix for stability analysis
 - `animations/`: Folder containing epidemic spread animations
-  - `part_a_animation.gif`: Animation of the differential equation model results
-  - `part_b_animation.gif`: Animation of the network model epidemic spread
 - `plots/`: Folder containing all generated plots
 - `requirements.txt`: List of Python dependencies